 Tessa Thompson was at Sundance four years ago for the premiere of “Dear White People,” a film that slingshotted her career — she’s now a veteran of blockbusters (“Creed,” “Thor: Ragnarok”), a Best Picture nominee (“Selma”), a HBO hit (“Westworld”), and a Jay-Z music video (“Moonlight”).
-Now she’s returning to Park City with another feature tackling race, Boots Riley’s “Sorry to Bother You,” in which a black telemarketer (Lakeith Stanfield) suddenly prospers when he learns to mimic a white person’s voice.
+This week she returned to Park City with another feature tackling race, Boots Riley’s “Sorry to Bother You,” in which a black telemarketer (Lakeith Stanfield) suddenly prospers when he learns to mimic a white person’s voice.
 Thompson will see the finished product for the first time at the January 20 premiere.

 Over a fireside chat with Oscar-winning producer (“Crash”) and Women in Film, Los Angeles president Cathy Schulman, the actress, songwriter, and Time’s Up volunteer explained what drew her to the role.
 “I’ve long wanted to work in this space of magical realism in film,” she said.
 “I feel like for some reason there aren’t a lot of people of color who get to occupy those spaces.”
 After she’d worked as an actor for many years, Thompson “began to feel this feeling that there was a ceiling on the kind of stories that I could tell.
 That the kind of stories that made me interested in film in the first place were stories that were not available to me.
 And I think some of that had to do with just genre.”